Enrollment is OPEN for classes:

 "I enjoy the garment class.
 Your teaching on the videos is pleasant to listen to and watching your hands move is magical.
 The PDF are very explanatory in written word and photos.
 The photos are very important in the way I learn." - Candice

 My presence and assistance will be constant throughout the course.
-I will be answering questions several days a week, aside from the weekend and occasional days of rest I will spend with my family.
-Even upon the end of the course, for several months following, you may enter the online classroom using your password, communicate, or just read questions and answers.
+I will be answering questions in the chat room.
+Even upon the end of the course you may enter the online classroom using your password, communicate, or just read questions and answers.

 Supplies and materials